COVID-19 Vaccination Service

 During the COVID-19 pandemic, over 1,500 community pharmacy sites were involved in vaccinating patients and health and care workers under a Local Enhanced Service against coronavirus alongside vaccination centres, hospitals and Primary Care Network (PCN) sites.

 In December 2020, the NHS commenced its COVID-19 vaccination programme.
-There have been three types of vaccination site:
+There were three types of vaccination site:

 • Vaccination centres, using large-scale venues;